Louisville vs. Kentucky NCAA Football Odds, Plays and Insights | November 27, 2021

 Kentucky Stats and Trends

-- Kentucky has seven wins against the spread in 11 games this year.
+- In Kentucky's 11 games this year, it has seven wins against the spread.

-- The Wildcats have been underdogs by 2.5 points or more two times this season and have covered the spread every time.
+- The Wildcats have always covered the spread this year when underdogs by 2.5 points or more.

-- Kentucky has eclipsed the over/under in 54.5% of its opportunities this season (six times in 11 games with a set point total).
+- Kentucky has hit the over in 54.5% of its opportunities this year (six times over 11 games with a set point total).

-- Kentucky is 4-3 against the spread and 6-1 overall when the team notches more than 24.7 points.
+- When Kentucky scores more than 24.7 points, it is 4-3 against the spread and 6-1 overall.

-- When Kentucky picks up more than 391.8 yards, the team is 4-2 against the spread and 5-1 overall.
+- In games that Kentucky amasses more than 391.8 yards, the team is 4-2 against the spread and 5-1 overall.

 - This year the Wildcats have turned the ball over 20 times, five more than the Cardinals' takeaways (15).